mgsloan/mgsloan-site/posts/comfortable-airplane-computing.md

 way or another, perhaps due to turbulence.
 I imagine that could be quite catastrophic if your neighbor just purchased some red wine.

-The first step is to put some variety of strap around the tray table, like this:
+The way I resolve this issue is by attaching the laptop to the folded tray table.
+The first step is to put some variety of strap around the tray table:

 ![strap around tray table](/images/airplane-computing-strap.jpg)